47chapters/letsgo/docs/tutorials/setting-up-payments-with-stripe.md

 ### Collect the API keys from Stripe

 For the purpose of this tutorial, we exclusively use Stripe's test mode intended for development and testing.
 Stripe's test mode does not affect the flow of actual money and has its own set of API keys separate from production.
+Setting up the live Stripe environment generally follows the same steps, except where indicated.

 You will need three keys: _publishable key_, _secret key_, and the _webhook signing secret_.

 You can access the _publishable key_ and _secret \_key_ for Stripe's test mode from [Test Mode API Keys](https://dashboard.stripe.com/test/apikeys) section of the Stripe dashboard.